A cool morning in Surprise, Arizona, you can hear paddles striking balls several streets away from the Happy Trails

 An ancient God, playing flute, dances around the inside of another finished bowl.

-Whether Augustino’s muse is Gods, or money, is a question only he can answer?
+Whether his muse is Gods, or money, is a question only he can answer?

 On the walls of his home he might have spectacular canvases of Incan jungles, ancient costumes, and wild untamed animals, or reproductions of Diego Rivera’s murals, posters of soccer stars, or photos of his wife, children and grandchildren.

-Modern life takes the spirit right out of you, if you aren’t vigilant.
+Modern life can take the spirit right out of you, if you aren’t vigilant.

 At first glance these are footprints on the beach.
 At a second glance you discover the footprints are not pointing the same direction.